• Home

 You will have already identified your fiercest ally in the buying committee.
 It’s not up to them to do all the hard work, though.
 Now you need to equip them with everything they need to empower them to get the deal through.

-• Give them a list of questions they need to ask the team to kick things off
+• Give them a list of questions they have to ask the team to kick things off

 • Equip them with the key data and information to overcome objections